 A shackle is a jaw or u shaped connecting link, which is designed to connect the lifting slings, wire rope, chain, and rope for a variety of rigging, lifting, pulling, and hoisting applications.
 The removable pin design is perfect for temporary lifting jobs or quick connect and disconnect.

-What are the different types of shackles?
+How many different types of shackles?

 Let’s identify the different parts of a shackle first, you can refer to the below sketch to know terms like “body” and “pin”

-Shackles come in a number of a wide variety of types, styles, sizes.
+Shackles come in a number of a wide variety of types, styles, and sizes.
 It can be confusing to choose the right shackle for your rigging jobs, the shape of the shackle’s body is a major determinant of how it can be used, we just outline some of the basic differences between the most common types of shackles in this article.

 chain shackle vs anchor shackle (bow shackle vs d shackle)